21st WONCA World Rural Health Conference, 10-13 April 2026: Read More – WONCA 2026 | Home

 Awarded to first year tertiary students studying medicine, nursing and allied health supporting living costs and study resources.

-Nominations currently closed.
+Nominations for currently closed

 Two scholarships awarded per year, worth $5,000 per scholarship.